 All visiting students are asked to pay admission.
 School trips are special programs for which we bring in extra staff and use special resources.
 These programs go above and beyond museum membership, and so we do ask for a nominal entry fee.
 If an additional parent chaperone is a member, they can get free admission by showing their membership card upon arrival.

 We ask that you pay as one group, including all students and chaperones.
 This means that you should collect payment from students and any parents and chaperones who are attending prior to arrival.
 Please submit payment in one form only if possible, i.e. all cash, one check, purchase order, or credit card.
 Any additional adult chaperone whose money is not collected ahead of time and submitted with the group payment will be asked to pay the full adult admission rate and will not receive the group discount.

 Do you offer any travel or admission assistance?

 School Scholarships are available on a limited basis during the year.
-If you require monetary assistance with travel or admission, please submit a grant application to the Education Department for review.
-Grant applications are available here.
+If you require monetary assistance with travel or admission, please email firstname.lastname@example.org for more info.

 On Our Trip

 Do you have space for us to eat lunch?

 We offer our grounds and picnic tables in nice weather and have the fully enclosed and modern Louis C. Jones Center for school lunches.
 This indoor space is at The Farmers’ Museum and must be reserved when booking your school trip.
 Please note that if you are only visiting the Fenimore Art Museum, you will need to walk to The Farmers’ Museum to get to this lunch space.